 I look forward to hearing your story and seeing you on retreat.

 PS.
-Thank you, Peggy Mandell, for all the years I’ve had the honor of working and being with you on retreat.
+Thank you, Peggy Mandell, for the honor of working and being with you on retreat.
 Love you!